Software Monitoring for Kidney Cancer Side Effects

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your current treatment, as the trial focuses on monitoring side effects of new therapies.

-What safety data exists for the Carevive software in monitoring kidney cancer treatment side effects?
+What prior data suggests that the Carevive software is safe for monitoring kidney cancer side effects?

 Are You a Good Fit for This Trial?